jvrunion/mercury/index.md

                 </h3>
                 <i class="fa fa-rocket teaser-more"></i>
                 <p>
                     Prototyping can fall into several different categories.
-First you can prototype a concept of an idea.
-Ideas need to be backed by tangable and actionable requiremnts set down from a business need.
+Firsy you can prototype a concept of an idea.
+Ideas need to be backed by tangible and actionable requirements set down from a business need.
                     The ability to visualize these ideas into a working model helps you gain insight into the operation of the product and can cut down on stop gaps that arise down the line in development.</br>
                 </p>
             </div>
             <div class="l-box pure-u-1 pure-u-med-1-2">